Zackery Farnsworth

-Zackery Farnsworth (born July 13, 2002) is an American soccer player who plays as a defender for Major League Soccer club Real Salt Lake.
+Zackery Farnsworth (born July 13, 2002) is an American soccer player who plays as a defender for USL Championship side Monterey Bay FC.

 Career

 Farnsworth appeared for USL Championship side Real Monarchs as an academy player on July 11, 2020, starting in a 1–0 loss to San Diego Loyal.

 On June 17, 2021, Farnsworth signed as a homegrown player with Real Salt Lake.

+On February 13, 2026, Monterey Bay FC signed Farnsworth to a multiyear contract.